Meet Our Training Class Instructors

 Advanced Agility Classes

 While she was working at IBM, Sarah found, adopted and began training a dog named Crosby.
 Crosby inspired Sarah to pursue additional education in animal behavior at the University of Richmond where she completed 3 years of graduate work in psychology and neuroscience.

 Sarah joined the staff of the Richmond SPCA in 2001, soon after graduating valedictorian and with honors from Jean Donaldson’s Academy for Dog Trainers at the San Francisco SPCA.

-The dogs who share Sarah’s home have competed in canine agility, trained in tricks, done commercial work for local and national brands, appeared on the cover of Bark magazine, and visited local retirement communities as part of the Richmond SPCA’s Paws for Health Program.
+The dogs who share Sarah’s home have competed in canine agility, trained in tricks, done commercial work for local and national brands, appeared on the cover of Bark magazine and visited local retirement communities as part of the Richmond SPCA’s Paws for Health® program.
 Her Henrico County farm is also home to cats, chickens and miniature horses, all of whom have benefited from some degree of clicker training.

 Agility A, B

 Anne has been an instructor at the Richmond SPCA since 2018.
 Her classes are designed to introduce dogs and their handlers to the wonderful sport of agility.
-She strives to strengthen her students’ connection to their pets by fostering play and a sense of fun while building effective communication between dog and handler.
+She strives to strengthen her students’ connections to their pets by fostering play and a sense of fun while building effective communication between dog and handler.

-Anne served on the Richmond SPCA’s Board of Directors for many years, including terms as Chair of the Board.
+Anne served on the Richmond SPCA’s board of directors for many years, including terms as chair of the board.
 She was honored to receive our Ellen Glasgow Award for Humane Service in 2005.

 Intro to Flyball

 Emily has been professionally teaching flyball since 2014 and joined the Richmond SPCA’s staff in 2018.
 She is an R+ (positive-reinforcement) trainer who believes playing sports with your dog should be all fun!